DVP cleanup will take hours, city says; 50,000 remain without power

 Canada spent $9 million last month to buy a luxury condo in Manhattan for the official residence for its consul general in New York but the federal government is refusing to say what is being done with the old property.

-The union representing thousands of striking LCBO workers says it is returning to the bargaining table on Wednesday.
+The union representing thousands of LCBO workers and the Crown corporation will meet at the bargaining table on Wednesday for the first time since the historic strike began.

-LIVE UPDATES DVP cleanup will take hours, city says; 50,000 remain without power

-It’s going to take hours for the Don Valley Parkway to be cleared after heavy rainfall flooded the Greater Toronto Area with almost 100 millimetres of rain on Tuesday, according to the city.

 Shopping Trends